biogeospatial/Biodiverse_publication_list/Downloads.md

 #### Known issues ####

-  * Prior to 19-Feb-2018, there were issues in the Mac version with importing from text files: [Issue 683](https://github.com/shawnlaffan/biodiverse/issues/683).
-If you downloaded Biodiverse for the Mac prior to this then please re-download it using the link above.
+  * Prior to 19-Feb-2018, there were issues in the Mac version with importing from text files (details are in [Issue 683](https://github.com/shawnlaffan/biodiverse/issues/683)).
+If you downloaded Biodiverse for the Mac prior to this then please download the fixed version using the updated link above.

   * There appear to be problems with the cp936 locale, and probably other CJK character set locales.
 The workaround for now is to set your locale and region to US (see details in [Issue 506](/shawnlaffan/biodiverse/issues/506)).